wp-plugins/gwolle-gb/readme.txt

   visible that you want and nothing more.
 * CSS has changed somewhat.
 If you have custom CSS, you want to check if it still applies.

-= Todo/coming up in future releases =

-* Bughunting (check all the FIXME's in the code).
-* Make Install method more safe.
-* Add an RSS Feed for Guestbook Entries.
-* 'Thank you' mail to the poster (requested by Joakim from Sweden).
-* Add PHP methods to add an entry.

 If you have a feature request please use the forum on WordPress.org.
-It may be added to the list then.

 = Licence =